 How do you handle an egg bound chicken?
 There are several different methods you can use to help your egg bound chicken pass her egg.

 Some things you will need to collect and have in your chicken care kit:

 - dish basin

-- lubricant, such as olive oil or other vegetable oil
+- lubricant, such as olive oil, or other vegetable oil

 Once you have determined your hen is egg bound, you can try some different things to help them.

 First, gather your kit and some warm water.
-If your hen is willing, you can have them sit in a warm bath with epsom salt to help them relax.
+If your hen is willing, you can have them sit in a warm water bath with epsom salt to help them relax.
 Some hens will take to this quickly and even fall asleep in their “spa”.

 If they are still agitated, try gently holding them down for a few minutes to get them to relax.
 You can also place her in a bathroom with a steamy shower running to help her relax.
 This can allow the hen to more easily pass the egg.

-If necessary, you can also use massage.
-This is done by gently rubbing her abdomen with gently pressure.
 Take care that you do not break the egg inside the hen, or the shell shards may tear her uterus.
 If the hen seems more agitated when you are doing massage, stop immediately.
 You may also be able to feel the egg inside.